Explore

 What are the challenges faced by Sonia Gandhi?

 Her journey has not been without significant hurdles.
-From the very beginning, her foreign origin was a major point of contention used by political opponents.
+Her Italian origin was frequently criticized by political opponents, who questioned her eligibility for top posts.
+She countered this by learning Hindi, engaging in grassroots campaigns, and demonstrating deep knowledge of Indian socio-political issues used by political opponents.
 However, she countered this by deeply immersing herself in Indian culture and speaking the local languages, eventually winning over a large section of the electorate.

 Internal party challenges, including the rise of regional leaders and the need for organizational reforms, have also been persistent.
 Critics often pointed to the centralized decision-making process within the Congress during her tenure.
 Furthermore, the electoral losses in 2014 and 2019 posed existential questions for the party she led.
 Despite these setbacks, her role as a consensus-builder within the broader opposition remains a key factor in Indian geopolitics.